neuropsychology/Neuropsydia.py/docs/tutorials/getting_started.rst

     themoduleiwanttoload.function2()

 However, as you can see it, it's pretty anoying to write the full name of the module each time we use one of its function.
-Fortunately for us, Python allows us to load a module under another name (or `alias`), for example the letter "x".
+Fortunately for us, Python allows us to load a module under another name (or :code:`alias`), for example the letter "x".

 .. code:: python